Etosha National Park Travel Guide

 Okaukuejo waterhole, Etosha © Judith Duk

-Etosha National Park, 'great white place of dry water', is a vast area of shimmering mirages and saline desert, savannah and scrubby woodlands situated 270 miles (435km) north of Windhoek.
-Its unique landscape is characterised by an immense flat white saltpan, a shallow depression that is dry for the greater part of the year, but fed by moisture from perennial springs on the fringes.
-The pan covers about 25 percent of the park.
+Meaning the 'great white place of dry water', Etosha National Park is a vast and varied area of shimmering mirages, desert, savannah, and scrubby woodlands.
+Situated some 270 miles (435km) north of Windhoek, its unique landscape is characterised by an immense, flat white saltpan that covers about a quarter of the park.

-Once a vast lake, the pan was fed by the Kunene River, which changed its course thousands of years ago, leaving a dry hollow of salt and cracked clay, which only fills up for a short while after heavy rain.
-The temporary water supply attracts thousands of water birds, including flocks of pink flamingos, during the rainy season, but the best time for viewing animals in Etosha is the cool, dry season, between May and September.
+The saltpan was once a vast lake fed by the Kunene River, but it changed course thousands of years ago, leaving a dry hollow of salt and cracked clay.
+Today it fills up for a short while after heavy rain.
+The temporary water supply attracts thousands of water birds during the rainy season, including flocks of pink flamingos, but the best time for viewing animals in Etosha is the cool dry season, between May and September.

 Become our Etosha National Park Travel Expert